Brexit and arrangements for science and technology

 Brexit and arrangements for science and technology refers to arrangements affecting scientific research, experimental development and innovation that are within the scope of the negotiations between the United Kingdom and the European Union on the terms of Britain's withdrawal from the European Union (EU).

-At the time of passing the European Union (Notification of Withdrawal) Act 2017 in March 2017, the terms of Britain's disengagement were unknown.
+At the time of passing the European Union (Notification of Withdrawal) Act 2017 in March 2017, the terms of the United Kingdom's disengagement from the EU were unknown.
 The outlook was uncertain for the future funding of British scientific research and for the UK's future relationship, as a third country, with the EU for patent protection of innovation, trade in medium- and high-tech goods and industrial contracts issued by European scientific institutions.
 Opinions differed on whether scientific research and development would be affected by a loss of mobility and international collaboration, or whether Britain's withdrawal from the EU should be seen as an opportunity to expand scientific collaboration.

-The UK was initially due to leave the European Union on 29 March 2019 but the EU agreed to extend the departure date first to 31 October 2019 then to 31 January 2020, at the UK's request.
+The UK was initially due to leave the European Union on 29 March 2019, but the EU agreed to extend the departure date first to 31 October 2019 and then to 31 January 2020, at the UK's request.